If you work in a warehouse, you know that having a sound warehouse management system is critical to your success.

 - Storage: It is one of the essential responsibilities of the WMS.
 Move the received goods to their specified place in the warehouse, SKU ( stock keeping unit).
 Check out the safety measures for both goods and employees.

-- Picking: Picking of the products from the storage area as per the customer order.
+- Picking: Picking the products from the storage area per customer order.
 To reduce time consumption and error, adopt suitable picking methods like zone, wave, cluster, etc.

 - Packing: In this process, checking of quality and quantity of the product and making them ready for shipping takes place.

-- Returns: In rare cases, there will be a chance of returning the products due to some reasons.
+- Returns: In rare cases, there will be a chance of returning the products for some reason.
 So this situation should be handled with special attention.
-Proper identification of the product, placing them back on the specified shelf, and sending them for repair will happen in this stage.
+Proper product identification, placing them back on the specified shelf, and sending them for repair will happen in this stage.